cmclean/nucleus/docs/source/nucleus/examples/ngs_errors.md

-When run over a BAM file, we generate one tf.Example for each read that satisfies our read requirements (e.g., aligned, not a duplicate), that spans a region of the genome without genetic variants in --vcf, and spans reference bases containing only A, C, G, or T bases.
+When run over a BAM file, we generate one tf.Example for each read that satisfies our read requirements (e.g., aligned, not a duplicate), that spans a region of the genome without genetic variants in `--vcf`, and spans reference bases containing only A, C, G, or T bases.

 The emitted examples are suitable (but not ideal, see below) for training a